 Has a smoke detector in each bedroom of the apartment and in the room outside of the bedrooms that are tied together.
 There is a tied together fire detection system in Kettner in the main lobby, laundry room, and storage room that includes horns for the presence of smoke or a fire.
 The Kettner Main Lobby, laundry room, and every apartment in Kettner Hall has a fire extinguisher.
 There is a fire door for the door entering the laundry room and the door entering into the storage and boiler room of Kettner Hall.
 Each apartment's outside door is a fire door.
-No fire drill was held for Kettner Hall in 2020 due to COVID protocols.
+1 fire drill was held for Kettner Hall in 2021